IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 parent: Use Cases
 ---

-## credit memo
+## Credit Memo

-The APIs related to the credit memo entity allow you to manage credit memos for your customers.
+The APIs related to the Credit Memo entity allow you to manage Credit Memos for your customers.
-The credit memo API provides support for create, read, update and delete operations.
+The Credit Memo API provides support for create, read, update and delete operations.

-### Operations for credit memo entity
+### Operations for Credit Memo entity

 - Read - Query (POST)
 - Create - Mutation (POST)